pwncollege/intro-to-cybersecurity-dojo/cryptography/level-6/DESCRIPTION.md

    Eve could also compute `A * B == (g ** a) * (g ** b) == g ** (a+b)`, but again, this is not the `s == g ** (a*b)` that Bob and Alice arrived at.
    Eve is out of luck!

+Because `A` and `B` are public, they are termed _public keys_, with `a` and `b` being _private keys_.
+Furthermore, you may noticed in this level that the prime number `p` that we use is hardcoded and, in fact, there are recommended DHKE [for many bitsizes](https://datatracker.ietf.org/doc/html/rfc3526).
+The standardization of these primes allows Alice and Bob to just publish `A` and `B` (though, in practice, `p` is also transmitted to support the use of different `p`s in certain scenarios).

 In this challenge you will perform a Diffie-Hellman key exchange.
 Good luck!